 To be eligible for student loan deferment, you must meet one of the following criteria:

 - You are unemployed or unable to find a full-time job.

-- You are experiencing an economic hardship or serving in the Peace Corps.
+- You are experiencing an economic hardship or are serving in the Peace Corps.

 Deferments are not automatic.
-To request a deferment, you must complete an Unemployment Deferment Form, In-School Deferment Form, or Economic Hardship Form.
-You should send the appropriate form and documentation showing you meet the eligibility requirements to your loan servicer for their review.
+To request a deferment, you must complete the appropriate deferment request form, such as the Unemployment Deferment Request, In-School Deferment Request or Economic Hardship Deferment Request.
+You’ll send the appropriate form and documentation showing you meet the eligibility requirements to your loan servicer for review.

-If you don’t qualify for student loan deferment for whatever reason, you might still be able to pause monthly payments through student loan forbearance.
+If you don’t qualify for deferment, you might still be able to pause monthly payments through student loan forbearance.

-Like student loan deferment, you can postpone student loan payments or lower monthly payments via forbearance.
-If you qualify for forbearance, you can stop making payments for up to 12 months.
+Like student loan deferment, forbearance allows you to postpone monthly payments for specific periods.
+If you qualify for forbearance, you can stop making payments for up to 12 months at a time.

-- You are serving in a medical or dental residency program.
+- You are serving in a medical or dental internship or residency program.

-- The monthly payment on your loans is 20 percent or more of your gross income.
+- The monthly payment on your loans is 20% or more of your gross income.

 - You are a teacher serving in an area that would qualify you for Teacher Loan Forgiveness.